goblinhero/qo_candidate_vouchers/README.md

 ### Current solution

+The codebase is a condensed, simplified version of our current solution, only containing the API.

 If a Voucher has been bought as part of an order, it is linked directly to the Order and the total is calculated with a combination of the Order Lines and the amount on the Voucher.

 ### Wanted functionality